 Because of COVID, there will more more logistic concerns and options in how we participate this year.
 Please plan ahead so the logistics do not take away too much from the actual dancing.

 What safety protocols will you be following?

 Will you host a Zoom?

 For Site using Zoom, you will have to buy a Pro version ($14.95 USD) of Zoom for a month that allows one to do videos for more than 40 minutes.

-We will have the Facilitator Packet ready soon and email it to you a few days before the GUS practice on 19 June 2021.
+We will have the Facilitator Packet ready and email it to you a few days before the GUS practice on 19 June 2021.

 Zoom GUS site — for individuals and group GUS sites to join